Quantum Localization: Q-rule localization

+The q-rules also provide for frequent state reductions that affect microscopic objects and (through correlations) macroscopic objects as well.
+Instead of showing this for a macroscopic 1 gm. rock, the point is illustrate by showing how the q-rules affect state reductions of free atoms like the original hydrogen or helium atoms that occupied the early universe.

-What will Schr\"{o}dinger's equation do in this situation?
-As the incoming photon passed over the enlarged atom, we assume that the scattered photon will appear as a superposition of many scattered photons that are centered on different parts of the atom's extended volume as shown in Fig.\ 4 -- these are the small wavelets in the figure.
-The correlations between the nucleus of the atom and the orbiting electrons must be preserved, even though the center of mass of the atom is spread out over a much larger volume.
+Let a photon raise an atom (primordial or contemporary) to an excited state, after which the atom drops down again by spontaneously emitting a photon.
+The atom is assumed to be spread out widely over space by an amount that exceeds its minimum volume.
+This is defined to be the smallest volume that the atom can occupy consistent with its uncertainty of momentum.
+The atom in Fig.\ 1 (shaded area) is assumed to have spread far beyond this volume before it interacts with the photon.
+As the incoming photon passes over the enlarged atom, scattered radiation will appear as a result of an interaction.
+This will result in a superposition of many photons that originate from different parts of the atom's extended volume as shown in Fig.\ 1 -- these are the small wavelets in the figure.
+The original correlations between the nucleus of the atom and its orbiting electrons must be preserved, even though the atom is spread out over a much larger volume.
 That is, the smaller dimensions of the minimal volume atom must be unchanged during its expansion, so the potential energy of the orbiting electrons is unchanged.
-The atom could not otherwise act as the center of a `characteristic' photonic emission.
-This means that the incident photon having a characteristic frequency of the minimum volume atom will engage the enlarged atom throughout its volume.
+The atom could not otherwise act as the center of a `characteristic' photon emission.
+This means that the incident photon will engage the \emph{compact} atom throughout every part of the enlarged volume.

-However, if the atom is in a rich and random environment, its volume in Fig.\ 4 will not remain completely coherent.
-Imagine that it breaks up into $n$ batches of lesser volume that are decoherent relative to one another, like the crystal/camera batches of Fig.\ 3.
-We will then have

-where the summation is zero at $t_0$ and increases in time.
-The state $\gamma(t)$ is the not yet interacting incoming photon, $A(r, t)$ is the extended atom (total shaded area), $\gamma_n(r, t)$ is the photon emitted from the $n^{th}$ batch, and $\underline{A}_n(r, t)$ is the ready atom associated with the $n^{th}$ batch.
-In these circumstances, the emitted radiation from one batch will no longer be coherent with the emitted radiation from another batch, indicating that each (potentially) contains an independently radiating atom.
-Very likely, the extent of decoherence that is necessary to isolate one batch from another is that which succeeds in making their radiations incoherent.